A family-focused long-term care residence

 neurological illnesses,or abuse of illegal drugs.

-Our residents will be non-ambulatory, non-verbal, incontinent, and will likely have a G-tube for administration of medications and liquid nutrition.
-They will need maximum assistance with all activities of daily living (ADL's), including full assist with motorized transfers between bed and wheelchair.
+Our residents are all non-ambulatory, non-verbal, incontinent, and may either eat softened foods and/or have a G-tube for administration of medications and liquid nutrition.
+They need maximum assistance with all activities of daily living (ADL's), including full assist with motorized transfers between bed and wheelchair.